Gertrude Stein: Legacy and commemoration

 Waiting for the Moon, a movie starring Linda Bassett that was released in 1987.
 The Young Indiana Jones Chronicles, a TV series starring Alice Dvoráková that was released in 1993.

 Stein is added to a list of great artists and notables in the popular Broadway musical Rent in the song "La Vie Boheme".

 She is also mentioned in the Fred Astaire–Ginger Rogers 1935 film Top Hat and in the song "Roseability" by the Scottish rock group Idlewild.

 Composer Ricky Ian Gordon and librettist Royce Vavrek's opera 27 about Stein and Toklas premiered at Opera Theatre of St. Louis in June 2014 with Stephanie Blythe as Stein.

 In 2014 Stein was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields".

 Edward Einhorn wrote the play The Marriage of Alice B. Toklas by Gertrude Stein, a farce about their fantasy marriage that also told the story of their life.
 It premiered in May 2017 at HERE Arts Center in New York.

+The quote "there is no there there" also appears within and is the inspiration for the title There There by Tommy Orange.

 The 2018 artwork Words Doing As They Want to Do by Eve Fowler involved recording trans and lesbian Californians reading Stein's 1922 work called "Miss Furr and Miss Skeene".

 The Gertrude Stein Society (GSS) at the Johns Hopkins University School of Medicine, an organization for LGBTQ+ students at the Johns Hopkins Medical Institutions, is named after her.